bsoo920/codepath/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## test
+This is a test of https://stackoverflow.com/a/70601892/12964658

+test words: A quick silver dragon flies over the lazy queen.